Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the HCIBox Log Analytics workspace
   - _`deployBastion`_ - Option to deploy Azure Bastion which used to connect to the _HCIBox-Client_ VM instead of normal RDP.
+  - _`autoDeployClusterResource`_ - Option to enable automatic deployment of the Azure Arc-enabled HCI cluster after the client VM deployment and automation script execution is complete.

   ![Screenshot showing example parameters](./parameters_bicep.png)